 The office that is indicated on the above how-to page is the office that can often assist you to negotiate alternative language or remove these clauses altogether.
 Also, remember that only certain administrators at the University have authority to sign contracts or agreements on behalf of the Board of Regents.
 We can assist you in reviewing and developing contractual agreements that will accomplish the greatest protection of University assets.

 In some cases, negotiation of the troublesome clauses may not be possible and, in those cases, our office can provide a commercial insurance product, which will allow us to sign the contract in spite of the clause.
 However, this protection must be specifically arranged with our office.
-Contact Cara Leeman, Director of Risk Management.
+Contact Jeff Karcher, Director of Risk Management.